ACS Award in Pure Chemistry

-Sponsored by Alpha Chi Sigma Fraternity and the Alpha Chi Sigma Educational Award Foundation
+Sponsored by the Alpha Chi Sigma Fraternity and the Alpha Chi Sigma Educational Award Foundation

-David R. Liu, now a 32-year-old chemistry and chemical biology professor at Harvard University, fell in love with chemistry as a Harvard freshman.
-That year, one of his organic professors encouraged him to approach Nobel Laureate Elias J. Corey about doing research.
-Liu's more than three years with Corey's group resulted in three publications in the area of sterol biosynthesis and an undergraduate thesis that Corey lauds as "almost the equivalent of a good Ph.D. thesis."

-Liu modestly calls such praise "generous."
-He says: "To this day, I'm not entirely sure why Professor Corey was willing to take a freshman undergraduate who had only one semester of organic chemistry, but I'm grateful that he did.
-It was a great exposure to a mixture of synthetic organic chemistry and biological chemistry.
-That's a mixture that I continue to find fascinating."
+The chemistry world can be thankful that Rustem F. Ismagilov is so stubborn.
+Rather than discouraging him, his failing homework grades as a Russian high school chemistry student challenged him to read college-level textbooks to understand the material.
+His reading got him excited about chemistry, but his grades didn't improve.
+The problem turned out to be easily solved.
+He had the wrong edition of the textbook, in which the multiple-choice homework questions were rotated relative to those in the newer edition, which was used for grading.
+"I got a new version of the book and got As," Ismagilov says, "but the irreversible damage had been done.
+I was already hooked on chemistry."

 Join the conversation